chrisdanford/grunt-lint-pattern/README.md

 Type: `RegExp`
 Required

-`.test` will be called on this regular expression with the entire contents of a single file as the argument.
-This is not called once per line of a file.
+`.test` will be called on this regular expression with the entire contents of a single file as the argument (This is not called once per line of a file).
+If the result of `.test` is true, then the rule is failed and an error is raised.

 ##### message
 Type: `string`